-In the winter of 2011 the Blue Jays, then run by Alex Anthopoulos, began their quest to take advantage of the competitive window afforded to them by way of Jose Bautista’s prime and the Beasts of the East relinquishing their stranglehold on the American League East.
+In the winter of 2011, the Blue Jays, then run by Alex Anthopoulos, began their quest to take advantage of the competitive window afforded to them by way of Jose Bautista’s prime and the Yankees and Red Sox relinquishing their stranglehold on the division.

 2011 was also the year that Yu Darvish decided to make the transition from Japanese baseball to the Major Leagues.
 Amidst much speculation that the Blue Jays would emerge the high bidder for the Japanese-Iranian ace, they were outbid by the Texas Rangers and unable to secure the top of the rotation arm they desired.

 Since signing with the Rangers, Darvish has pitched like an ace, posting elite strikeout numbers and a career ERA of 3.29 in four seasons (he missed 2015 due to Tommy John surgery).
-It’s easy to dream on a Blue Jays team that featured Darvish at the top of their rotation – the team may not have needed to surrender any number of the young players traded in their quest for front of the rotation pitching in the years that followed.
-It’s hard not to ponder an alternate reality where Yu Darvish, Noah Syndergaard, and Aaron Sanchez all pitch in the same rotation for the Blue Jays.
+It’s easy to dream on a Blue Jays’ rotation that featured Darvish at the top – the team may not have surrendered any number of the young players traded in their quest for front of the rotation pitching in the years that followed.
+It’s hard not to ponder an alternate reality where Darvish, Noah Syndergaard, and Aaron Sanchez all pitch in the same rotation for the Blue Jays.

 But before Blue Jays fans feel too badly about missing out on the shuuto-baller, just remember that Darvish’s implosion in last year’s playoffs is partially responsible for the Blue Jays’ 3-game sweep of the Rangers in the 2016 ALDS.

 Jose Bautista to the Philadelphia Phillies for Domonic Brown